LanikSJ/dfimage/README.md

 when you type `docker images`).
 If you want to generate a Dockerfile for an image that doesn't exist in your local repo you'll first need to `docker pull` it.

+You can find more usage examples in the [Wiki](https://github.com/LanikSJ/dfimage/wiki).

 ## Docker Example

 [![Actions Status](https://github.com/LanikSJ/dfimage/workflows/Docker%20Publish/badge.svg)](https://github.com/LanikSJ/dfimage/actions)